Education & Training in Nuclear Security

 Recommendations and guidelines – based on the relevant international instruments – have been developed by the IAEA and Member States to reflect international best practices.
 The IAEA Nuclear Security Plan provides the basis for a comprehensive training programme suitable for the delivery of best practices within an international context.

-This training programme is provided by the Office of Nuclear Security to assist States in applying IAEA nuclear security recommendations and guidance and covers the full range of national responsibilities for nuclear security.
+This training programme is provided by the Division of Nuclear Security to assist States in applying IAEA nuclear security recommendations and guidance and covers the full range of national responsibilities for nuclear security.
 It targets audiences at all levels of responsibility.
 The training, which can be tailored to the needs of the various organizations responsible for nuclear security, can be provided in a national, regional or international setting.
 In addition, the IAEA can assist in establishing national training facilities and academic programmes covering nuclear security.